 Further south on the river, in the area known as Forge Hollow and later as Hub Hollow, William Ludlow was a shoemaker and his son, Charles, had a saw mill and woolen factory which were succeeded by the Ludlow Family’s hub factory.

-Evander H. Schley, anticipating a land development demand and for country estates, he set his broker eyes on the area.
-Schley, as a bachelor, bought several thousand acres of farmland, some of it sight unseen, in Bedminster and Bernards townships in the 1880’s.
-Then, one day in 1887, Evander’s brother, Grant, and his wife, Martha Elizabeth Baker Schley, came out from New York City by horse drawn carriage to have a look at Evander’s farms.
+Evander H. Schley, anticipating a land development demand for country estates, set his broker’s eyes on the area.
+As a bachelor, Schley bought several thousand acres of farmland, some of it sight unseen, in Bedminster and Bernards townships in the 1880s.
+Then, one day in 1887, Evander’s brother, Grant, and his wife, Martha Elizabeth Baker Schley, came out from New York City by horse-drawn carriage to look at Evander’s farms.
 Elizabeth is said to have exclaimed on the beautiful vista of those “far hills”, thus coining the name for the first time.
 It stuck.

-They both liked the area so much that they bought 1,500 acres on the North Branch of the Raritan River from Evander, including the hills which since have been known as Schley mountain.
-On the knoll above the river the Schleys built Froh-Heim, a rambling country house with Japanese accents, and all the auxiliary buildings required for an estate which was to be a working farm as well.
+They both liked the area so much that they bought 1,500 acres on the North Branch of the Raritan River from Evander, including the hills that have since been known as Schley Mountain.
+On the knoll above the river, the Schleys built Froh-Heim, a rambling country house with Japanese accents, and all the auxiliary buildings required for an estate that was to be a working farm as well.

-Among the lands which Evander Schley acquired was a half interest in David Dumont’s farm.
+Evander Schley acquired a half interest in David Dumont’s farm among the lands.
 In 1899, Schley and Dumont drew up a subdivision plan and offered lots for sale in what was to become Far Hills village.
 A unique clause was written into each deed prohibiting the sale of alcoholic beverages on the premises.

 And said party of the second part further covenants and agrees for himself, his heirs, executors and assigns, that neither he nor they shall or will at any time erect or permit to be erected on the premises hereby conveyed any building for the purpose of selling intoxicating liquors, beer or wine.